 But with each international investment, Geely rushes itself closer to the way other parts of the world do business, and will establish itself as a major global car company—a household name—soon enough.
 If others could do it, there’s no reason Geely can’t.

 That establishment should come with a smooth integration into the market as a major player, not a big, confusing, hard clash like a cartoon character slamming into a concrete wall it didn’t know was there, despite everyone else seeing it ahead of time.

 If this race weekend in Shanghai was any indication of how that’ll go, Geely has a lot of work to do.

 When the red lights went out on the grid—I was told via a translation that two yellow lights would illuminate to tell us to go, and that never happened, so I just went when everyone else did—I purposely let several cars pass so I could file into the first turn safely.

 I got those spots back during the race to finish 11th out of around 20, driving cautiously and not actually racing the other cars.
 I tried to overtake 10th several times in the last laps, but the driver was nervous that I was there and fishtailed at every apex because of it.
 (I gave him the apex line because, as I agreed upon with my bosses and acquaintances, trust no one to know what they’re doing.)

 It was frightening to see such lack of control, but at least there was no one else around.
 I decided the spot wasn’t worth it, and hung back until the race ended.

 “I’m alive,” I texted my boss as soon as I got out of the car, at 5:15 a.m.
 Sunday his time, honoring his request from a few hours earlier.

 “Oh, good!” he responded, not long after.

 “Good.”
-It was much more simple of a word than I would’ve used to describe the feeling of making it through that race, and that entire week.
-But, perhaps in the spirit of chabuduo myself, “good” was good enough for me.
+It was a much more simple word than I would’ve used to describe the news.
+But after everything, “good” was good enough for me.